Harcourt Road

 Harcourt Road in 1961–1963, Admiralty Dock (Naval Dockyard-Tidal Pool) still exists, but the Boat Pool (above) is already filled with rocks to become a road.

 A view of Harcourt Road in May 2006, with the still-undeveloped Tamar site.

-Harcourt Road (Chinese: 夏慤道) is a major highway in Admiralty, Hong Kong, connecting Central and Wan Chai.
-It starts at Murray Road and ends at Arsenal Street.
-The road is 780 metres in length and has four lanes of traffic on either side.
-The section of Harcourt Road westbound between Rodney Street and Cotton Tree Drive features a frontage road.
+Harcourt Road (Chinese: 夏慤道) is a major highway in Admiralty, Hong Kong, connecting Central with Wan Chai.
+It starts at Murray Road, and ends at Arsenal Street.
+The road is 780 metres (approx. half a mile) in length, and carries four lanes of traffic on either side.
+The section of Harcourt Road running westbound between Rodney Street and Cotton Tree Drive features a frontage road.

 History

-In the early 1840s when Hong Kong was colonized, the present-day Admiralty was planned to be of military use, the navy situated at the seafront and the army back on the hillside.
-That leaves in-between a rather large, elongated piece of land.
-In the 1870s, the Admiralty Dock was built on that stretch of land.
-Prior to its construction, the then governor, Sir Arthur Kennedy discussed the possibility of running a narrow public road through this land with the military officials but was rejected to protect military secrecy.
-Kennedy Road in the Mid-Levels was built as a replacement.
-Then for decades numerous attempts by different governors negotiating on this matter failed.
+Following the colonisation of Hong Kong in the early 1840s, the present-day Admiralty was intended to be a military complex, with the naval base situated on the seafront, and the army barracks on the hillside.
+This left a rather large, elongated piece of land between the two, and the gap was filled in the 1870s in the form of the Admiralty Dock.
+Prior to its construction, the then governor Sir Arthur Kennedy proposed running a narrow public road through this empty stretch of land, but this was rejected by military officials on the grounds that it would compromise military secrecy.
+Kennedy Road in the Mid-Levels was built instead.

-After World War II, the navy strength of the British Empire in the far east diminished, hence this piece of land containing the Admiralty Dock amongst others was returned to the government.
-The Admiralty dock finally ceased operating in November 1959 and was demolished soon after.
-Due to the rapid development of Central and Wan Chai, traffic congestions occurs frequently in the area and diverting traffic uphill to Kennedy Road is inconvenient.
+After World War II, the naval strength of the British Empire in the Far East diminished, and the land upon which the Admiralty Dock had been built was returned to the government.
+The Dock finally ceased operating in November 1959, and was demolished soon after.
+Due to the rapid development of Central and Wan Chai at that time, traffic congestion became a frequent problem in the area, and diverting traffic uphill to Kennedy Road did not provide an adequate solution.

+The solution was to build a new major thoroughfare on the land reclaimed from the demolished Admiralty Dock.
+The resultant Harcourt Road was built in 1961, and opened to the public that same year.
+It is named after Cecil Harcourt, who was the de facto Governor of Hong Kong, following its liberation from the Japanese in 1945, until 1946.

-So after the reclamation of parts of the dock, Harcourt Road was built and opened to public in 1961 to ease these problems.
-It was named after Cecil Harcourt of the Royal Navy who received Hong Kong from Japan after World War II, on 7 April the same year.
-Harcourt Road was once a waterfront promenade.
-The road has serious safety problems; 13 car accidents happened at the same curve of the road within six months.
-Hence on 13 August 1962, a speed limit was placed that traffic cannot exceed 35 km/h when passing that curve; this happened to be the first speed limit all over Hong Kong.
+Within the first six months of the road's completion, 13 traffic accidents occurred on the same curve in the road.
+On 13 August 1962, a speed limit was introduced, stipulating that traffic mustn't exceed 35 km/h (22 mph) when passing the curve – this became the first use of speed limiting in Hong Kong.

-In January 2019, the Central–Wan Chai Bypass opened, providing a parallel expressway route to Harcourt Road, Gloucester Road, Victoria Park Road and Connaught Road Central.
+In January 2019, the Central–Wan Chai Bypass opened, providing a parallel expressway route to Harcourt Road, Gloucester Road, Victoria Park Road, and Connaught Road Central.

 Harcourt Road Flyover

 The Harcourt Road Flyover at the western part of the road opened on 19 April 1966.
-To link Harcourt Road with Queen's Road East and Garden Road, the Albany Nullah was decked over and a new road built called Kapok Drive (now Cotton Tree Drive).
+To link Harcourt Road with Queen's Road East and Garden Road, the Albany Nullah was decked over, and a new road called Kapok Drive (now Cotton Tree Drive) was built.
 These flyovers and slip roads opened in the late 1960s.